Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S. Banks: Findings

 \textit{Inconsistencies regarding other sharing.} We have seen above that when inconsistencies occur, most of them are between GLBA and third-party cookie disclosures.
-This pattern remains the same for ``no'' responses to GLBA-defined joint marketing and general marketing.
-Among the 1123 banks that said they do not share for joint marketing in GLBA notice, 263 banks (23.4\% of them) in fact stated that they do share personal information for marketing purposes in other privacy policies.
+This pattern persists for ``no'' responses to GLBA-defined joint marketing and general marketing.
+Among the 1,123 banks that said they do not share for joint marketing in GLBA notice, 257 banks (22.9\% of them) in fact stated that they do share personal information for marketing purposes in other privacy policies.
 For those with at least one inconsistency, about 70\% banks stated allowing third-party analytics cookies, and a third for marketing cookies.
 About a quarter of them stated sharing personal information for marketing.
-A smaller group of 460 banks indicated ``no'' to sharing for GLBA-defined marketing purpose, and 68 (14.8\% of them) disclosed at least one sharing practice in other policies.
-Among the 68 banks, about 85\% disclosed allowing third-party advertising or marketing cookies.
+A smaller group of 460 banks indicated ``no'' to sharing for the GLBA-defined marketing purpose, and 68 (14.8\% of them) disclosed at least one sharing practice in other policies.
 Compared to other purposes, under joint marketing and marketing, we found smaller percentages of banks that had at least one inconsistency.
-Yet, any inconsistencies under the two purposes are striking, since they are about sharing for the bank’s own marketing purposes, a practice likely more common than nonaffiliate or affiliate sharing that is more narrowly defined under GLBA.
+Yet, any inconsistencies under these two purposes are striking, since they are about sharing for the bank’s own marketing purposes, a practice likely more common than nonaffiliate or affiliate sharing that is more narrowly defined under GLBA.\looseness=-1

-Taken together, of the banks that indicated ``no'' to at least one GLBA-defined sharing, 505 also disclosed at least one data sharing practice as occurring in other policies.
-They account for 55.2\% of the 915 banks that provided a GLBA and at least one additional policy.
+Taken together, of the banks that indicated ``no'' to at least one GLBA-defined sharing purpose, 492 also disclosed at least one related data sharing practice as occurring in other policies.
+They account for 53.8\% of the 915 banks that provided a GLBA notice and at least one additional policy.
 This suggests that even when banks claim not to share under GLBA categories, they are very likely to still engage in similar data-sharing practices for marketing.
 In sum, inconsistency between GLBA's and other policies' disclosures is widespread, which highlights coverage gaps and the lack of compatible clarity across privacy disclosures.

-\subsubsection{More Restrictive Third-Party Sharing Than Affirmative GLBA Statements}
+\subsubsection{More restrictive third-party sharing than affirmative GLBA statements}